dreftymac/pleac.plus/README.md

 # pleac.plus

-inspired by PLEAC a spinoff of the Perl Cookbook
+> inspired by PLEAC -- a spinoff of the Perl Cookbook

-## links
+## See also

 * https://duckduckgo.com/?q=anylang+pleac